Medicare Hospice Cap

 When the Cap was legislated in 1982, no thought was given to the wisdom of requiring a hospice to actively manage the average length of stay of its terminally ill patients.
 That is because in 1982 each patient was limited by a 210 day lifetime cap and hospices served primarily cancer patients.
 There was no “patient mix” to manage, and there were no “long-stay” patients.

 The 1998 expansion of hospice coverage changed everything.
-It quadrupled the potential hospice population and, at the same time, dramatically shifted the patient mix toward those who were more likely to remain on the hospice benefit for a longer period before dying and, in practice, enabled very long individual patient stays.
-Today, 78% of all eligible patients are dying from non-cancer causes, they are legally (and ethically) entitled to receive hospice care for as long as they live, on average they’ll live twice as long as cancer patients, and a significant percentage will live far longer than 180 days after admission to hospice.
+It: (i) quadrupled the potential hospice population; (ii) dramatically shifted the patient mix toward those who were more likely to remain on the hospice benefit for a longer period before dying; and (iii) in practice, enabled very long individual patient stays.
+Today, 78% of all eligible patients are dying from non-cancer causes.
+These “non-cancer patients” are legally (and ethically) entitled to receive hospice care for as long as they live.
+On average they’ll live twice as long as cancer patients, and a significant percentage will live far longer than 180 days after admission to hospice.

-Today, hospices that want to grow, improve hospice choice in their communities, and avoid potentially fatal Cap Demands, must operate within outdated length of stay constraints imposed by a thirty year old Cap Statute that has never been updated, and that was designed for hospices that served only cancer patients.
-By definition, this means hospices must wisely manage the mix of patients they choose to admit, and the length of stay that “patient mix” is likely to produce.
-The stakes for a hospice are high; the penalty for not operating within the 1982 Cap’s length of stay constraints is a financially devastating and often fatal Cap Demand.
-On the other hand, if a hospice gets it wrong and is too conservative (i.e. restrictive) with its non-cancer admissions decisions, it risks harming the hospice’s reputation in the community, as well as limiting its market share, its revenues, its cash flow and its value.
+Today, hospices that want to grow, improve hospice choice in their communities, and avoid potentially fatal Cap Demands must operate within outdated length of stay constraints imposed by a thirty year old Cap Statute that has never been updated, and that was designed for hospices that served only cancer patients.
+Most believe the Cap forces hospices to restrict access for some eligible non-cancer patients.
+Of course, most hospices don’t know this when they first begin.
+But the stakes are high; the penalty for not operating within the 1982 Cap’s length of stay constraints is a financially devastating and often fatal Cap Demand.
+On the other hand, if a hospice is seen to be unwisely restricting access for eligible, non-cancer patients, it risks harming the hospice’s “brand,” as well as its revenues and its ability to sustain itself financially.
+Catch 22 for many hospices.